Expedited Pardon Process

-The Ohio Governor’s Expedited Pardon Project has established the following process for supporting eligible applicants:
+The Ohio Governor’s Expedited Pardon Project has established the following process:

-- Step 1: Applicants must complete and submit the required documents.
-See the Can I apply? page for eligibility.
-See the How to apply page for full instructions.
+- Step 1: Applicants must complete and submit an Intake Packet.
+See the Can I apply? page for eligibility requirements.
+See How to apply for application instructions.

-- Step 2: The University of Akron School of Law’s Reentry Clinic and The Ohio State University Moritz College of Law’s Drug Enforcement and Policy Center will review initial applications as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.
+- Step 2: The Project Team will review Intake Packets as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.

-- Step 6: After the Parole Board submits its recommendations to the Governor, the Governor will make final decisions on each pardon application.
-The final decision granting or denying a pardon is solely that of the Governor.
+- Step 7: After the Parole Board submits its recommendations to the Governor, the Governor will issue the final decision on each pardon application.
+Only the Governor can decide to grant or deny a pardon.

-If an applicant does not meet the specific criteria established for the expedited application process, or if the Project team is not able to prepare the full pardon application due to limited resources or other difficulties, the Project team will notify the applicant as soon as possible and provide the applicant with information about the traditional pardon process.
+If an applicant does not meet the specific criteria established for the expedited application process, or if the project team is not able to prepare the full pardon application due to limited resources or otherwise declines the application, the project team will notify the applicant as soon as possible and provide the applicant with information about the traditional pardon process.

 If after acceptance into the project a client is involved in subsequent criminal activity or if there are other new developments that may dramatically diminish the prospects for a pardon, the project team may advise the project client to pursue a traditional pardon.